vargajb/lets-build-a-compiler-llvm-python/02/part02.md

 ## Part II: Expression Parsing

 [Part 2 of Jack W. Crenshaw's "Let's Build a Compiler!" series](https://xmonader.github.io/letsbuildacompiler-pretty/tutor02_expressionparsing.html) focuses on parsing and translating mathematical expressions into assembler-language statements.
-It introduces the concept of parsing expressions step by step, gradually expanding functionality while keeping the implementation simple and accessible.
+Through a step-by-step approach, it ensures even beginners can grasp the concepts while laying a foundation for advanced features.

 Key topics include: